 - At Shapiro, Washburn & Sharp, our team has a combined total of more than $100 million in settlements and jury verdicts returned for clients.

 Wrongful death claims in Virginia Beach must be handled with the utmost care.
 A skilled wrongful death lawyer will be able to handle every aspect of these claims on behalf of grieving family members.
-This complex process will include an attorney:
+This complex process will include an injury law attorney:

 - Conducting a complete investigation into the incident in order to determine liability.